-Our amended and restated articles of incorporation provide that the Board of Directors be divided into three classes with each class serving a staggered three-year term.
-The term of Class I expires at our 2018 annual meeting, the term of Class II expired at our 2016 annual meeting, and the term of Class III expires at our 2017 annual meeting.
+- (1) The term of Class I expires at our 2018 annual meeting, the term of Class II expired at our 2016 annual meeting, and the term of Class III expired at our 2017 annual meeting.
 Andrew Glashow serves as the sole member of Class I, Frank Koretsky serves as the sole member of Class II and Jeffrey Binder serves as the sole member of Class III.
 We did not hold a 2015, 2016 or 2017 annual meeting due to our desire to conserve cash and focus on financing the Company.
 As a result, Messrs.
 Koretsky and Binder are continuing to serve as our Class II and Class III directors since their successors have not been elected.
-We anticipate that we will hold an annual meeting during 2018 to elect directors.
-Executive officers are appointed by the Board of Directors and serve at its pleasure.
-None of our directors are independent, as that term is defined by Nasdaq rules.
-None of our directors is a financial expert, as that term is defined by the SEC.
+We anticipate that we will hold an annual meeting during 2018 to elect directors. - (2) Messrs.
+Binder and Tarantino work full time for the Company and Messrs.
+Sillitoe and Decatur work full time for CLS Nevada, Inc. Each is an employee of the Company or one of its subsidiaries.
+Messrs.
+Binder, Sillitoe and Decatur have entered into employment agreements with the Company.
+Messrs.
+Glashow and Koretsky devote time to the Company solely as directors and are neither employees nor independent contractors of the Company.